larryknaebelobsidian/kingdom/Proposition 108. The formula “Kingdom of heaven” connected with the parables confirms our doctrine of the Kingdom..md

 - reapers = angels
 #### Mustard Seed
 [Matt.
 13:31, 32](https://read.lsbible.org/?q=Matt.+13%3A31-32)
+- mustard seed
+- man
+- field
+- fully grown becomes a tree
+	- birds of air can nest in it

+Peters notes
 - promised Kingdom is not brought into existence at once; demands time and preparation
 - small beginning, great end
 - kingdom = mature tree (not seed, small bush)